 Unlike other software products, lending platforms must operate within a strict legal framework.
 Each region has its own rules covering licensing, interest rate caps, data privacy, and anti-money laundering.
 Understanding these requirements up front avoids costly redesigns later.

 Many startups consult with financial regulators or legal advisors before writing a single line of code.
 This step sets the guardrails for how to build a P2P lending platform that users can trust and regulators can approve.
+Integrating with credit bureaus via APIs is also crucial at this stage, as it enables reliable credit scoring, KYC compliance, and robust risk assessment.

 3. Create Wireframes and Design the User Experience

 At this stage, clarity matters more than perfection.
 Simple wireframes help you visualize borrower applications, lender dashboards, and the admin panel.
 Focus on intuitive navigation: borrowers should easily request loans, and lenders should compare opportunities without confusion.
+Design features that enable borrowers to track their loan status, calculate payments, and manage their information directly within the platform.

 Think of wireframes as a map that guides developers and designers toward a consistent, user-friendly experience.
 A thoughtful UI/UX design now saves time later when features become more complex.